 One of the event organizers, Melissa Kennedy of 48 Innovate, noted the value of the session, especially a redefinition of the goal of brainstorming: “Goals for brainstorming sessions are confused” she said, “the goal of an ideation session should be to drive better creative performance, not team building necessarily.
 Hence why traditional brainstorming sessions may be successful at team building, but not generating the most innovative solutions or ideas.”
 She also noted "There were (61) ideas generated on this virtual platform in 5 minutes from 25 people.
 No one knew who posted what idea, so people were free to let loose.
 It worked."

-We believe that many companies in our network could be the next to benefit from virtual ideation sessions and we strongly encourage you to read more about the process here.
+We believe that many companies in our network could be the next to benefit from virtual ideation sessions and we strongly encourage you to read more about the process of virtual design thinking here.

 Melissa Kennedy, Frank Pollack, and Lisa Jeffries were instrumental to putting the event on and we give them our utmost thanks, as well.